skylordafk/skylordafk/README.md

 - 👋 Hi, I’m @skylordafk
-- 👀 I’m interested in crypto economics.
+- 👀 I’m interested in fixing problems in cryptocurrency today.
-- 🌱 I’m currently learning about Polkadot and EVM.
+- 🌱 I’m currently learning about building Web3 communities.
-- 💞️ I’m looking to collaborate on crypto funding and business partnerships.
+- 💞️ I’m looking to collaborate on hosting international events.
-- 📫 How to reach me Twitter DM.
-Discord.
-NBA Top Shot ;)
+- 📫 How to reach me Discord, Twitter DM, NBA Top Shot ;)

 <!---
 skylordafk/skylordafk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.